luversof/bluesky-boot-autoconfigure-devcheck/README.md

 기본 값은 `/_check` 입니다.
 -->

-To change the default address of devCheck, set it like this:
+If you want to change the default address for devCheck, set it as follows.

-The default is `/_check`.
+The default value is `/_check`.

 ```properties
 bluesky-boot.dev-check.path-prefix=/info/_check